The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Discussion and future perspective

 Our finding that even noisy spectra, when used in sufficiently large number and/or with sufficiently high spectral resolution, can faithfully recover the cross-correlation signal (Sec.~\ref{subsec:noise_specres}) opens up the possibility to use galaxy spectra instead of QSO ones as background sources.
 Thanks to their larger number density, this would open up a swath of new possibilities, including the study of spatial variations in the \galacc, extending its study to higher redshift and even directly mapping the impact of ionizing photons from individual bright objects.
 This would represent an extension of the so-called IGM tomography, \ie the reconstruction of the large-scale post-reionization density field in the IGM using the \Lya absorption in the spectra of background galaxies (typically Lyman break galaxies) as an indicator of the density \citep[\eg][]{clamato,clamato2,Newman+2020,Ravoux+2020,Kakiichi+2023}.
 Forthcoming instruments like PFS\footnote{\url{https://pfs.ipmu.jp/index.html}} and MOSAIC\footnote{\url{https://elt.eso.org/instrument/MOSAIC/}} are poised to significantly extend our ability to perform such studies.

 Measuring the \galacc using background galaxies presents a number of challenges, among which stands out the fact that galaxy spectra are much fainter and more intrinsically variable than QSO ones, both conspiring to make their continuum harder to reconstruct, and therefore the measurement of their transmissivity less precise.
 Importantly, this has the potential to break one key assumption of our results discussed above, namely that the noise is uncorrelated at the pixel level.
 In order to progress forward without losing generality, we take a simplified approach.
 Specifically, we assume errors in the spectra reconstruction result in two types of somewhat idealized modification to the intrinsic normalised flux.
 While this reduces the direct applicability of our results to real observations, overcoming them would require us to make strong assumption on the type of instrument used to collect the galaxy spectra, as well as on the continuum estimation procedure.
-For this reason, in this work we elect to remain agnostic to such details and provide a proof of concept analysis of such residual correlated noise, which we hope can guide the design of future observations.
+For this reason, in this work we choose to remain agnostic to such details and provide a proof of concept analysis of such residual correlated noise, which we hope can guide the design of future observations.

 In the first type of reconstruction errors, we assume that the reconstructed normalised flux $\Tilde{f}$ is the superposition of the true normalized flux $f$ and a sinusoidal signal.
 This could result, for example, from unmodeled variability in the galaxy continuum when it is assumed to be a power-law.
-Starting from synthetic noise-free spectra with resolution $R=10000$, we modify the transmitted flux $f \equiv F/C$ (where $F$ is the observed flux in a pixel of the spectrum and $C$ is the estimated continuum in the same pixel) as:
+Starting from synthetic noise-free spectra with resolution $R=4000$ (taken as representative of the spectral resolution of the MOONS, PFS and MOSAIC instruments), we modify the transmitted flux $f \equiv F/C$ (where $F$ is the observed flux in a pixel of the spectrum and $C$ is the estimated continuum in the same pixel) as:

 where $A$ is the amplitude of the residual noise, and $n$ controls the frequency of the modulation.
 We have checked that the results do not depend on the latter, that we therefore fix to $n=1$ (remember that this analysis is qualitative from its inception, and therefore we are not worried about small quantitative differences due to $n$).
 On top of this residual correlated noise, we add a Gaussian (uncorrelated) noise to achieve a pixel-level average $S/N=2$.